 Fortunately,…

-Because these guys also have a strong independent streak, and like cats, have a strong prey drive.
-So, while it may appear like your Greyhound is just “chillin” you better believe it that he or she is always scanning the horizon looking for some small little critter to go and chase.
+Greyhounds are serious, intelligent, and generally friendly dogs with a very non-aggressive demeanor.
+They have a very loyal nature and can be friends with anyone.
+But be warned because these guys also have a strong independent streak and, like cats, have a strong prey drive.
+So, while it may appear like your Greyhound is just “chillin’,” you better believe they are constantly scanning the horizon, looking for some tiny little critter to go and chase.

 Which is why…

-You’re going to want to be sure to being training your Greyhound puppy right away so that he or she will know how to behave around other animals and any small children.
+You will want to be sure to train your Greyhound puppy right away so that they will know how to behave around other animals and any minor children.
+You’ll also want to ensure you only use positive reinforcement with your Greyhound because these guys are susceptible dogs and can become timid when mistreated.

 Also…

-If you have a toddler or a small child, it’s better to wait for him or her to get a little older before you bring a Greyhound home.
+If you have a toddler or a small child, waiting for them to get a little older before you bring a Greyhound home is better.
 These dogs tend to snap when someone irritates them or teases them, as small children are known to do.
 Never leave a small child unsupervised with any dog.

-Greyhounds are remarkably healthy, but like all dog breeds, they are susceptible to certain genetic conditions.
-Just make sure that any greyhound puppy you adopt or buy from a breeder has been through DNA testing and other medical tests.
+Greyhounds are remarkably healthy, but like all dog breeds, they are susceptible to specific genetic conditions.
+Make sure that any greyhound puppy you adopt or buy from a breeder has been through DNA testing and other medical tests.

-There are a few things you need to do to make sure that your dog has a long, healthy life.
+It would be best to do a few things to ensure your dog has a long, healthy life.

 - Make sure he gets enough exercise – hire a dog walker to take him out for long walks every day if you don’t have the time for it.